seatable/python-pipeline/README.md

  Images are being build and pushed to dockerhub automatically after a tag is pushed to the remote origin.
  Build from testing tags get the "testing-" prefix, build numbers and commit ids are used for additional tags.

+ - Please note that the version number from the tag is used to generate the version file in the root of each container image

  ```bash
 git tag testing-runner-v*.*.*